Two Billionaires, One Market, Very Different Scoreboards

 Reusability: Proven vs. In Progress

-Falcon 9 booster reusability is no longer an experiment โ it is an industrial process.
-By late 2025, SpaceX had a single booster accumulate 30 reflights, and Block 5 stages routinely turn around in weeks.
+Falcon 9 booster reusability is no longer an experiment β it is an industrial process.
+By May 2026, the single most-flown booster had accumulated 35 reflights, and Block 5 stages routinely turn around in weeks.
 The cost economics of reusability are central to SpaceX's pricing power: it can charge less than competitors partly because it amortizes booster costs across many flights.

-New Glenn's reusability story has moved rapidly through three distinct chapters.
-NG-1 (January 2025) attempted a booster landing but was unsuccessful.
-NG-2 (November 2025) nailed it โ the first-ever New Glenn booster recovery on droneship "Jacklyn."
-And NG-3 (April 2026) achieved the next milestone: Blue Origin's first booster reuse, flying the NG-2 stage again and landing it successfully, even as the primary payload reached an off-nominal orbit.
+New Glenn's reusability story has moved rapidly through three chapters.
+NG-1 (January 2025) reached orbit but the first stage was lost during the landing attempt.
+NG-2 (November 2025) nailed it β the first-ever New Glenn booster recovery on droneship "Jacklyn."
+NG-3 (April 19, 2026) achieved the next milestone: Blue Origin's first booster reuse, flying the NG-2 stage ("Never Tell Me The Odds") again and landing it successfully, even as the second stage malfunction left the primary payload in a degraded orbit.
+NG-4 β currently on the pad at LC-36 with the first 27 Kuiper satellites β is expected to mark the first operational Kuiper deployment on a New Glenn once the FAA mishap-investigation hold is lifted.
 The reusability trajectory is real.
-The open question is whether Blue Origin can scale it to the 30-day turnaround cadence CEO Dave Limp has targeted for 2026.
+The open question is whether Blue Origin can scale it to the 30-day turnaround cadence CEO Dave Limp has publicly targeted, especially with the bulk of the 2026 Kuiper manifest still ahead.

 Suborbital Tourism: A Very Different Comparison